 The planning department provides information and advice to the general public, Council, and provides guidance for the development of the municipality, with respect to land use planning including the Township's Official Plan and Zoning By-law.
 Public access of the West Parry Sound Geography Network is a fantastic tool for determining the zoning areas of every property in the municipality.

-Planning is responsible for both short and long range planning within the Municipality, including the processing of official plan and zoning by-law amendments, site plan approvals, plans of subdivision and condominiums, applications to purchase shore and concession road allowances and provides staff support to the Committee of Adjustment.
+Planning is responsible for both short and long range planning within the Municipality, including the processing of official plan (pdf 404kb) and zoning by-law amendments (pdf 465kb), site plan approvals, plans of subdivision and condominiums, applications to purchase shore and concession road allowances (pdf 227kb) and provides staff support to the Committee of Adjustment (pdf 573kb).

 A zoning by-law controls the use of land in your community.
 It states exactly:

 • Where buildings and other structures can be located;